Teacher Candidate Information

 You must reconnect with their Community Partner no later than two weeks before the CFE starts.
 This reconnection helps avoid or minimize any confusion associated with any possible changes in the Community Partner’s organization or in the program expectations that may have occurred since your last communication.

-Throughout all these meetings / emails, / phone calls etc., it is your responsibility to ensure that the expectations and procedures for yourself and your Partner (and your Faculty Advisor) are clear.
+Throughout all these meetings / emails, / phone calls etc., it is your responsibility to ensure that the expectations and procedures for yourself and your Partner (and your field advisor) are clear.
 It is recommended that you initiate weekly meetings with your Partner to maintain clear communication and to report progress throughout your placement.

 Sample introductory email and request for meeting